Federal Partnership Program

 The program has yet to be fully implemented.
 At the moment, no insurance company has filed with the state to be partnership certified.
 When that happens, these qualified policies will provide dollar-for-dollar asset protection.

 When available, a partnership policy provides dollar-for-dollar asset protection in the event you were to exhaust the benefits of your policy.
 For example, if your policy pad $350,000 in benefits you would have an equal amount of asset-protection when determining your eligibility for Medicaid’s Long-Term Care benefit.

 Most states have reciprocity with other states' long-term-care partnership programs including Utah.
 This means if you move from or to Utah your partnership asset protection follows you as well.

-Utah does not offer any state tax incentive for qualified long-term care insurance as there is no state income tax.
+Utah does not offer any state tax incentive for qualified long-term care insurance.
 However, federal tax incentives are available.

 *The federal government sets a new minimum and maximum amounts each year, but states can set their own minimum requirements at any level between the federal limits.
 This information is based on the best available sources.